qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson5.md

 # Helping your self!

-In this lesson we will help you help yourself. #RTFM
+In this lesson, we will help you help yourself. #RTFM

 ## Man, man's best friend

-The most helpful in built shell assistant you have at the command line (other than this tutorial software) is the utility `man`. `man` is short for **manual** and is the shell utility that displays the documentation for commands you may have access to.
+The most helpful in-built shell assistant you have at the command line (other than this tutorial software) is the utility `man`. `man` is short for **manual** and is the shell utility that displays the documentation for commands you may have access to.